Substitutions & Waivers

 - MENT 7300 (Intro to Mentoring), take PRTH 7391 (Integrative Seminar) and submit a substitution, plus a waiver for PAST 7033 (CPO).

 Requesting courses outside of Truett Seminary:

 - Truett Seminary has a process to allow students to request courses outside of the Truett Seminary curriculum to be substituted for elective credit.

 - Add/Drop forms and substitution forms are both required to proceed with registration for outside courses.

 - Please schedule an appointment with the Office of Academic Services to complete this process.

 - Remember, if you update to the new Theology concentration, or change your concentration to the new catalog, you are now responsible for meeting the degree requirements of that degree program.
 Submit all necessary substitutions!

-Students are required to consult with the Associate Director of Academic Services throughout their academic career to submit appropriate substitutions.
+Students are required to consult with the Director of Academic Services throughout their academic career to submit appropriate substitutions.
 It is recommended that you get a substitution approved before you take a course outside of your degree plan.
 Any course taken outside of your degree plan will fall under "Work Not Applicable" on your degree audit and potentially will not count for credit.